 Question: Can seniors build their own websites?

 Answer: Absolutely!
-Website builders like WordPress, Wix, or platforms such as Wealthy Affiliate make it straightforward.
+Website builders like WordPress and Wix, as well as platforms like Wealthy Affiliate, make it straightforward.
 Some have drag-and-drop tools and built-in templates that are already designed with accessibility in mind.

 Bottom Line